Roboron3042/Cyberpunk-Neon/README.md

 Apply the icons (Papirus-Dark) in system settings (KDE = Settings -> Appearance- Icons.
 Apply icons for GTK applications too in Settings -> Appearance - Application Style))

+Alternatively, you can take a look to @gusbemacbe [Suru++ icons](https://github.com/gusbemacbe/suru-plus), which includes a Cyberpunk-Neon variant.

 ### Tilix Theme

 The terminal i'm using is called Tilix.
 You can import my color scheme copying Cyberpunk-Neon.json into ~/.config/tilix/schemes